carbynestack/carbynestack.github.io/docs/community/events/csc23/index.md

     Otto is a Security Software Engineer with Edgeless Systems and works on making Confidential Computing more user friendly.
-Part of that work is implementing remote attestation flows, benchmarking Kubernetes cluster performance and dealing with pesky Heisenbugs.
+Part of that work is implementing remote attestation flows, benchmarking Kubernetes cluster performance and dealing with pesky _Heisenbugs_.

 ???+ abstract "Abstract"